llpw-build/nutrition-planet/README.md

 ### UX/Design

 For my project, I have chosen one of my favorite colourways which is baby blue and black.
 As these are stark contrasts I have also used white to offset the harshness that otherwise would have been off putting for the user.
+These are used throughout the website to create a recognisable brand when users are using the site.

 ### Bootstrap Responsive Layout

 Bootstrap has been been used through the project in order to help design the site as "mobile first" and allow easy customisation throughout.
+I have utlisied Boostraps classes where possible to create a responsive grid system for the product cards, but allowing them to take up more space/ less space depending on the screen size.

 ### Navbar

 A traditional Navbar has been added to the project, with links to seperate URLs and a logo that when clicked, redirects the user to home.
 Due to authentication the user will see different links whether they are logged in or out.
+The Navbar is also responsive and on smaller screens become a hamburger style menu.

 ### Homepage

-The homepage has the companies logo to grab the users attention, a short welcome message and slogan followed by a convenient button that will take the user to the product catalogue.
-If the user moves further down the page, they will see the short about us section prividfing a brief overview.
+The homepage has the company's logo to grab the user's attention, a short welcome message and slogan followed by a convenient button that will take the user to the product catalogue.
+If the user moves further down the page, they will see the short About Us section providing a brief overview of Planet Nutrition.

 ### Product Cards

 Within the Product Catalogue, I used bootstrap to create product cards for a clean view of a selection of products that is responsive depending on what screen size the website is being viewed on.
+These cards are created using infromation from the Model; the information is name, brand, price, stock availability etc. Clicking on the product card takes the user to the Product Detail page.

 ### Mobile and tablet responsiveness

 Depending on whether the user is viewing the project on either a mobile or tablet, the website adjusts its contents to be able to still be viewied in an appealing manner with a clean user interface.
+This ties back into the Bootstrap responsive classes that are mentioned above and are used throughout the site for this reason.

 ## Wireframes

 ## Future Features

+If I had not run into as many problems as I did, due to the steep learning curve of implementing Stripe, Cloudinary, Webhook code and so on, I feel I could have achieved much more with this product.
+Some of the features I would have liked to have included are:
+- Blog section
+- Fitness plan section
+- Further styling to the Footer and Navbar
+- A dedicated reward points section based on order amount and how many orders
+- A wishlist allowing logged-in users to save products for later.

 ## Database Design

 ### Database Schema / ERD

 ### Models

 #### Category

+My Category Model has a one-to-many relationship with Products, meaning one Category can contain many Products, while each Product belongs to one Category.
+The Category stores a name and friendly name, which are then utilised throughout the Product catalogue to organise and filter products.

 #### Brand

+My Brand Model again has a one-to-many relationship with Products, meaning that one Brand can contain many Products, while each Product belongs to one Brand.
+The Brand stores a logo, slug, brand name, description and website which can then be utilised throughout the website, including alongside the relevant Products.

 #### Product

+My Product Model has a many-to-one relationship with Brand and Category, meaning many Products can belong to one Brand or Category.
+Product also has a one-to-many relationship with OrderLineItem, as one Product can appear in many different OrderLineItems.
+The Product Model stores key information such as the name, materials, size or quantity, stock amount, price, description, image and whether the product is active.

 #### Review

+My Review Model has a many-to-one relationship with Products, as one Product can have many Reviews.
+It also has a many-to-one relationship with Users, as one User can create multiple Reviews.
+When saved this is then displayed to the Product Detail page.

 #### UserProfile

+My UserProfile has a one to one relationship with User, and I have set up User so that when a User registers for an account, it also creates a UserProfile for them.
+The UserProfile takes numerous bits of information, such as address, phone number etc.
 #### Order

+My Order Model has a many to one relationship with my UserProfile, meaning that one UserProfile can have many Orders associated with it.
+The Order stores the customer's delivery information, email, order total, payment status and Stripe PaymentIntent ID this is a key relationship that at first I struggled with, but now understand this allows the order to be associated with the right Stripe PaymentIntent ID.

 #### OrderLineItem

 ### Model Relationships

-## E-Commerce / Business Model
-### Purpose of the Store
-### Target Customer
-### Products
-### Customer Journey

 ### Technologies used